Compassion Fatigue Strategies, Plus! @ UFL

 By the End of Class You’ll:

-- Have 6 strategies to help you do the work you love, without being sidelined by compassion fatigue and burnout, so that you can feel energized and happy again
+• Have multiple evidence-based strategies to help you do the work you love, reducing empathic strain and burnout, so that you can feel more energized and satisfied.

-- Know which self-care and stress management practices work for you
+• Know which specific self-care and stress management practices work best for you at work and at home

-- Have a personal mission statement so that you can feel clear about why you do this work even when it’s challenging
+• Develop a personal mission statement so that you have clarity about why you do this work even when it’s challenging

 What People Are Saying: